Well-child visit: 18 months

 At the appointment

-If you’re on a typical schedule for immunizations, this appointment would be at the end of the range where Baby would get their last hepatitis B vaccine, third polio vaccine, and fourth acellular pertussis, diphtheria and tetanus vaccines.
+If you’re on track with immunizations, this appointment would be at the end of the range where Baby would get their last hepatitis B vaccine, third polio vaccine, and fourth acellular pertussis, diphtheria and tetanus vaccines.

 The milestones your healthcare provider will be looking for at this visit might include knowing the name of a favorite book, laughing with people, running, walking up stairs, speaking several words, using a spoon and cup well, pointing to a body part, stacking blocks, and “helping” around the house.